farmera/sare_grant/study_results_drones.md

 #### Regression Analysis

 In statistics, regression analysis is a set of techniques used to estimate relationships among variables.
-Regression is a broad subject with many ways of modeling and analyzing a group of variables with special focus on the relationship between a dependent variable and one or more independent variables.
+Regression is a broad topic containing many ways to model and analyze a group of variables with special focus on the relationship between a dependent variable and one or more independent variables.
 The independent variables are generally known as 'predictors' while the dependent variable is the quantity one hopes to predict.